SimonMcLain/ProgrammingandScriptingGMIT/README.md

 # ProgrammingandScriptingGMIT
-Exercises for GMIT Programming and Scripting Course 2018
+## This repository contains Exercises for the 2018 GMIT Programming and Scripting Course
-  #Exercise 3 uploaded on February 11th 2018
+### How to run the files
-  #Exercise 2 Fibonacci script uplodaded on Februay 12th 2018
+1. Download and install Anaconda https://www.anaconda.com/download/
-  #Exercise 3 edit uploaded on February 12t after submission made.
-Update was entered for my future reference
+2. I recommend using visual studio to run the files https://www.visualstudio.com/downloads/